Perfect Masters of Meher Baba

-The state of God-Realization, Infinate Knowledge, Power and Bliss cannot be described.
+The state of God-Realization, Infinite Knowledge, Power, and Bliss cannot be described.
 It can only be known to those who achieve that supreme experience of the conscious state of God.
-God-Realization is beyond the domain of teh mind.
-The five Perfect Masters are the five Persons of their age who not only become God but, after achieving God-Realization, also come down to the ordinary normal consciousness of man.
-Thus they possess simultaneously God-Consciousness plus mental, subtle and gross consciousness.
-The world is never without the five Persons who are God-Conscious, who are Perfect Masters.
+God-Realization is beyond the domain of the mind.
+The five Perfect Masters are the five persons of their age who not only become God but, after achieving God-Realization, also come down to the ordinary normal consciousness of man.
+Thus they possess simultaneously God-consciousness plus mental, subtle, and gross consciousness.
+The world is never without the five persons who are God-Conscious, who are Perfect Masters.

-In spite of appearing as five different Persons, they are and always remain one God, as each one has exactly the same supreme experience of God-Consciousness.
-Nevertheless, in external relations with the world, each shows a different personality, with his or her own characteristic traits, nature, habits and ways of dealing with people.
+In spite of appearing as five different persons, they are and always remain one God, as each one has exactly the same supreme experience of God-consciousness.
+Nevertheless, in their external relations with the world, each shows a different personality, with his or her characteristic traits, nature, habits, and ways of dealing with people.

 “It is I who have created all!
 I am the source of everything in creation!”

 Hazrat Babajan’s given name was Gool Rukh.
-The girl was born to a royal Muslim family of Baluchistan in northern India between 1790 and 1800.
-The girl’s name truly befitted her; Gool Rukh means “like a rost” or “with cheeks like roses.”
+She was born to a royal Muslim family of Baluchistan in northern India between 1790 and 1800.
+Her name truly befitted her; Gool Rukh means “like a rose” or “with cheeks like roses.”

-As Merwan (Meher Baba) rode by Babajan one day in May of 1913, he happened too glance at Babajan who, at that very moment, looked at him — and with a nod of her head beckoned him to her.
+As Merwan (Meher Baba) rode by Babajan one day in May of 1913, he happened to glance at Babajan who, at that very moment, looked at him — and with a nod of her head beckoned him to her.
 Merwan could not disregard her; at once he got off his bicycle and walked over to her.
-Their eyes met and Merwan could sence the old women was extremely happy to see him.
+Their eyes met, and Merwan could sense the old woman was extremely happy to see him.

-Babajan was eagerly awaiting him and as Merwan approached her, he felt as if he was magnetically drawn to her eyes.
+Babajan was eagerly awaiting him, and as Merwan approached her, he felt as if he was magnetically drawn to her eyes.
 Babajan then stood up with her arms spread wide.
-The ancient women embraced Merwan with the fevor of a mother finding her lost son.
-Tears started streaming down her wrinkled cheeks as she repeated, “Mera piarra beta… Mera piarra beta” — “My beloved son!”
+The ancient woman embraced Merwan with the fervor of a mother finding her lost son.
+Tears started streaming down her wrinkled cheeks as she repeated, “Mera pyara beta… Mera pyara beta” — “My beloved son!”

 Our Age had waited for her beloved son to come to her!
-Finally he had come and the tears of our Age were the tears of Babajan!
-At this most touching scene, the echo of her loving cry, “My beloved son,” was eventually to affect the cinnermost recesses of every heart.
-Those who witnessed this incident undoubtedly were deeply moved.
+Finally, he had come, and the tears of our Age were the tears of Babajan!
+At this most touching scene, the echo of her loving cry, “My beloved son,” was eventually to affect the innermost recesses of every heart.
+Those who witnessed this incident were undoubtedly deeply moved.

 Merwan crossed a small stream and entered the grounds through a large gate, passing by the temple dedicated to Dattatrey.
 He then inquired, “Where is Narayan Maharaj?”

-A large crowd was in the palace and Narayan Maharaj, wearing a gold crown, was seated on the silver throne of Dattatrey.
+A large crowd was in the palace, and Narayan Maharaj, wearing a gold crown, was seated on the silver throne of Dattatrey.
 Upon seeing Merwan, Narayan stopped the darshan and had all the people disperse.
 He came down from his throne and, taking Merwan by the hand, gently led him up a few steps to allow him to sit upon the throne.
-From his own sholders Narayan removed a flower garland, placed it around Merwan’s nech and called for mango juice which was given to Merwan to drink.
+From his own shoulders, Narayan removed a flower garland, placed it around Merwan’s neck, and called for mango juice, which was given to Merwan to drink.
 Merwan and Narayan then talked together for a while, though what they conversed about is not known.